 Student-athlete prepares for financial services career

-Always a star on the field, it has taken Knights men’s soccer captain Manny Alves a few years to find his calling in the classroom.
+Always a star on the field, it took former Knights men’s soccer captain Manny Alves a few years to find his calling in the classroom.

 He first came to the Community College of Rhode Island in 2005 but left after two semesters to work and help his family pay bills.
-Now that his family is on stronger financial footing, Alves returned to CCRI in 2009 and has been taking classes part time around his work schedule.
-What’s different this time is that he knows exactly what he wants to learn.
+With his family is on stronger financial footing, Alves returned to CCRI in 2009 and took classes part time around his work schedule.
+What’s different this time is that he knew exactly what he wanted to learn.

 “I kept searching around and seeing what best fit me and I noticed that math and numbers are my strongest subjects,” Alves said, “so I figured I would take a chance and see how I would do in finance.”

 “I’ve been very successful in the classroom and outside the classroom so I figured that would be the best option for me,” he said.
 “I don’t want to stop with just an associate degree.”